-Upgrading to Veeam Backup & Replication 11
+Upgrading to Veeam Backup & Replication 11 or 11a

 Check the following prerequisites before you upgrade Veeam Backup & Replication:

-- Veeam Backup & Replication 11 uses the same license file format introduced with version 10, so you can use your existing version 10 license file to install version 11 or any future versions.
+- Veeam Backup & Replication 11 or 11a uses the same license file format introduced with version 10, so you can use your existing version 10 license file to install version 11 or any future versions.
 Your support contract must be active as of the date when the product version you are installing was built.

 - Are you using Veeam Backup Starter?
-This edition has been discontinued, so Veeam Backup & Replication 11 will not accept such a license file.
+This edition has been discontinued, so Veeam Backup & Replication 11 or 11a will not accept such a license file.
 Please download a replacement license file from the Customer Portal before upgrading.

 - Are you using Veeam Backup Enterprise Manager?
 If yes, start the upgrade procedure with this component.
 Note that Enterprise Manager 11 supports backup servers version 9.5 Update 4 or later, so you can potentially run both old and new product versions side by side if required.